This routine creates 3D contour lines from 3D points.

 32 bit version s2csv4.exe (142,848 bytes) or 16 bit version sp2c_v3.exe.
 (18,600 bytes) (8 char file names only.)

 Option 3 creates contours by drawing plines thru each triangle surface on temporary layers.
 It selects all lines on each elevation, joins them and asks if you want to create spline fit curves.
 Spline curves take up a huge amount of drawing space and lose accuracy on sharp corners if enough points are not supplied.
 If successfully joined/splined, it changes each contour to layer CTL_CONT and deletes all temporary layers.
 Option 4 switches to a front view, uses the latest contour spacing with the left and right limits to select and color contours.
 It uses a crossing window to select the contours, so make sure your drawing limits don't exceed the limits of the objects by some huge distance.
 If you open a drawing and run this routine before you create any contours, it will check if there's any surface on layer CTL_TIN to find hi and low points.
 If not, it will ask you to supply both numbers in integer values.
 Anything above and below what you're coloring will work.
 It then asks you to pick an entity on the layer you want to color and the vertical spacing you want to use.
 Option 5 annotates by picking a point on any contour line.
 It will prompt to either break the contour line or place the text above the line.
 Drag the cursor to the right to align the text.
 It will prompt you for a text size so you should check for clearance between contours.
 It reads the elevation from the pick point so you don't have to type anything.
 The text is written at that elevation on layer "CTL_CTXT".
 If you colored the contours with the Major/Minor option, the major lines should already be on even elevations.
 50 unit contours spaced at 5 show up above.
 A 20 unit contour spaced at 5 will be even 100 units or 40 units spaced at 5 will be 200 unit elevations.
 Option 6 creates cross sections from contours on layer CTL_CONT.
 You need to draw a "LINE" over the contours to section.
 It searches along the section "LINE" with a crossing fence and will prompt you for a fence distance.
 If the fence is larger than the smallest contour spacing, you could miss some contour points.
 It will prompt for a starting station if your sections are equally spaced and you want to add stations to your profiles.
 It only takes integer values.
 You can always overwrite the default station number and reset the forward spacings.
-The profiles are drawn left to right from the direction the section line was drawn.
+The profiles are drawn in the direction the section line was drawn.
 If you get it backwards, you can either rotate the section line 180 degrees or just mirror the profile since it's center based.
 Option 7 calculates areas by using the boundary command.
 It uses the pick point as the text location and will prompt for a text size.
 It temporarily displays a red boundary and prompts you to accept or decline the area shown.
 Option 8.
 You may need to swap triangles to force adjacent sides to run straight down a ridge line or up a valley line.
 If you swap triangles, the program moves all points on layer "CTL_PNT" to layer "CTL_PTMP".
 Every time you create a surface with option 1, the program erases any existing surface created on layer "CTL_TIN".
 The points were moved so you don't accidentally resurface and lose any swapped triangles.
 Just keep running option 2 until you get the contours the way you want.
 Option 2 automatically erases any existing contours on layer "CTL_CONT" and re-contours.

 Back to Download Page.